dddsydney/dddsydney-blog/src/content/posts/cfp-workshop-recap.md

 ## Conclusion

-There are a variety of techniques that are used to make language communicate a message more effectively.
+There are a variety of language techniques used to communicate a message effectively.
 When writing titles and abstracts for a submission, it's important to take these into consideration in addition to examining common succesful submission patterns.
-Be sure to checkout past DDD Sydney agendas to see these common patterns and what works for you!
+Be sure to checkout past DDD Sydney agendas to see these common patterns and see what works for you!
+Don't forget, you need to actually [submit a session](https://sessionize.com/ddd-sydney-2019/) to have any chance of being voted in!
+All the best and good luck!